 We are all aware about the Portuguese colonial era in Goa and the Portuguese rule lasted for almost 450 years.
 Hence, the Goan culture is lot more influenced by the Portuguese culture.
 Goan cuisine has also Portuguese influence.
-This is how one culture influence another.
+This is how one culture influences another.

 Vindaloo is a dish where any meat or seafood is cooked with chilli and vinegar based gravy.
 Sometimes vegetables are also used in vindaloo.
 Meat could be of any type starting from chicken, mutton, beef or pork.

 While I was browsing I came to know, there is a Portuguese dish Carne de vinha d’alhos.
 It means meat with wine and garlic.
 Pork is predominantly used as meat.
 History also says that Portuguese sailors preserved their meat with garlic soaked in wine vinegar.
 Gradually, the dish was more customized by local Goans and the Indian interpretation of the dish became Vindaloo.

 Most of the coastal cuisine contains lot of coconut in their food and Goan cuisine is not an exception.
 However, this particular dish Chicken Vindaloo does not contain any coconut or coconut milk.
 This may be because the dish is totally adapted from the Portuguese cuisine where there was no use of coconuts in the original dish.
 Though I have not added any coconut to the dish, however, many prefer to add coconut milk into this curry.

 Chicken Vindaloo contains a good amount of vinegar.
 It tastes quite similar to pickle as it has vinegar and spices like mustard seeds, fenugreek seeds which are used for making of pickles in India.